WooCommerce FedEx Shipping – Pay base location tax while shipping from a different country

 This simple field has eased out Benjamin’s problem!

 He can now set his business country as United States (WooCommerce Base Location – Texas) so that all his tax calculations are as per the applicable laws of Texas.
 At the same time, he can define a separate location for his warehouse in The Netherlands.
 So, for a shipment intended for destination “California City”, shipping is calculated as:

 Destination location: California City

-This gives him tremendous operational efficiency to manage shipping from his warehouse remotely!
-The whole process has been explained via an infographic below :
+This gives him tremendous operational efficiency to manage to ship from his warehouse remotely!
+The complete process has been explained via an infographic below :

 We hope this guide would have given you essential insights.
 You could check out the WooCommerce FedEx Shipping plugin to know more about the value-added features you get along with it.